 In addition, mould on the skin can alter the skin’s microbiome and potentially weaken its physical barrier, making it more susceptible to skin irritation and damage.

 Studies such as this one published in The Journal of Allergy and Clinical Immunology have found that the mycotoxins released by mould can also trigger inflammation and damage the skin further.

 How can we avoid it?

 To put it bluntly, we can’t.
 Everyone is exposed to moulds of some form in their daily life, be in in the home, at school or outside.
 The good news, however, is that we can minimise exposure to it by keeping it under control as much as possible.

 According to the European Centre for Allergy Research Foundation (ECARF) website, ventilation and cleaning are key to minimising mold in your home.

 There are simple measures we can take to reduce damp inside the house.

-- Keep your home well ventilated by opening bedroom windows for 15 minutes every morning and leaving interior doors open to allow air to circulate during the day (unless, of course, you’re cooking or showering).
-Use extractor fans in the kitchen and bathrooms.
+- Ventilate regularly.
+Keep your home well ventilated by opening bedroom windows for 15 minutes every morning and leaving interior doors open to allow air to circulate during the day (unless, of course, you’re cooking or showering).

-- Dehumidifiers are popular with allergy sufferers as they suck excess moisture from the air and therefore significantly reduce opportunities for mould to grow and flourish.
+- Dry the air indoors.
+Keeping rooms warm and using a dehumidifier significantly reduces opportunities for mould to grow and flourish.
 According to the Allergy UK website, the ideal humidity for your home to prevent mould is 50-55 per cent.
 Don’t over do it, eczema can also be triggered by dry air.

-- Once you have wiped down any mouldy areas make sure you hoover to get rid of as many spores as possible and open the windows to let the room air.
+- Once you have wiped down any mouldy areas make sure you hoover and dust to get rid of as many spores as possible.
+Open the windows to let the room air.